mparchment/salsabil-io/src/content/blog/suluk.md

 - Ibn Abi Dunya

+- Abu Isma'il al-Harawi
+    - *Manazil al-Sa'irin*: This book is one of the most important works on tasawwuf written by a Hanbali scholar.
+It should be read with *Madarij al-Salikin* by Ibn al-Qayyim.
+In this commentary of Manazil al-Sa’irin, he tempers al-Harawi’s tasawwuf, although his corrections can be overbearing at times.
+Fadil b. al-Hamid al-Zawzani (760 AH) has a concise abridgement of Manazil al-Sa'irin titled *Manazil al-Salikin*.

 - ‘Abd al-Qadir al-Jilani
     - *Jila’ al-Khatir*: This book consists of advice taken from the majalis of ‘Abd al-Qadir and compiled by his students.
 It is similar to Ayyuha ‘l-Walad by al-Ghazali.
     - *Adab al-Suluk*